The Banking Regulation Review: China

 iii Banking confidentiality

-All transactions and information recordings of any bank cards shall be checked only with a password, and a card-issuing bank shall explain the importance of password and the responsibility for their loss to the cardholders in the relevant articles of association on bank cards or the directions for use.54
+All transactions and information recordings of any bank cards shall be checked only with a password, and a card-issuing bank shall explain the importance of passwords and the responsibility for their loss to the cardholders in the relevant articles of association on bank cards or the directions for use.55

 According to the Cybersecurity Law (2017), banks should require clients to provide their true identity, and should check that information by sending a code via a message before conducting the relevant services.
 Portable platforms such as telephone banking and online banking apps are under even stricter checks regarding fingerprints and facial identifiers.

 The Cybersecurity Law also provides that making disaster recovery backups of important systems and databases, establishing emergency response plans for cybersecurity incidents and organising drills on a periodical basis could be helpful to protect confidential information.56

 In 2021, the Personal Information Protection Law of the People's Republic of China was enacted (PIPL).57 According to the PIPL, no organisation (including banks) or individual may illegally collect, use, process or transmit any personal information of another person, or illegally deal in, provide or disclose any personal information of another person.58

 Financial institutions, including banks, may raise funds through equity injections, loans, deposit taking, bond issuance, financial leases and obtaining refinancing from the PBOC.59 A branch may raise funds through an allocation of operational capital by its parent bank, loans and deposit taking (if allowed under its business scope).
 The capital instruments (including Tier 1 and Tier 2 capital instruments) issued by a commercial bank shall meet the eligibility criteria specified in Appendix 1 of the Administration Measures for the Capital of Commercial Banks issued by the CBIRC.60